TorchTheDragon/TorchFNFExperiments/README.md

 No.

-# Can you make this compatible to put in the mods folder?
+# Can you make this compatible to put in the Mods folder?

 No.